 - Door Hinges

 In many cases, torsion springs are often used in equipment that involves large amounts of force.
 Sudden and unexpected failure can put nearby property, or worse yet, people at risk.
 For this reason, it is critical that the torsion spring design be appropriate for the job.
 The best way to assure you get the right torsion spring that will deliver performance, reliability, and safety is to choose a knowledgeable and experienced manufacturer.
 W.B.
-Jones has over 100 years’ experience providing quality torsion springs, both stock and custom to meet your needs.
+Jones has over 100 years’ experience providing quality stock torsion springs and custom-made springs for any application.